adhdevops/adhdevops.club/docs/STYLE_GUIDE.md

 [The Microsoft style guide date guidelines](https://docs.microsoft.com/en-us/style-guide/a-z-word-list-term-collections/term-collections/date-time-terms) are more strict about date formats.
-For ADHDevOps blog posts, authors can choose their favorite format.
+For ADHDevOps blog content,
+authors can use their preferred format of the ones listed above.

 For numeric dates, use
 [ISO 8601 style](https://en.wikipedia.org/wiki/ISO_8601),